aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.fields/fieldstyleref/search_from_bottom/_index.md

 ﻿---
+title: FieldStyleRef.search_from_bottom property
+linktitle: search_from_bottom property
-title: search_from_bottom property
+articleTitle: search_from_bottom property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets whether to search from the bottom of the current page, rather from the top."
+description: "FieldStyleRef.search_from_bottom property.
+Gets or sets whether to search from the bottom of the current page, rather from the top."
 type: docs
 weight: 60
 url: /python-net/aspose.words.fields/fieldstyleref/search_from_bottom/